pce-uw-jscript400/w1-node-ecosystem/readme.md

 * **Question:** What are some ways you can solve this problem?

-* **Your Answer:** placing both my name and birthday into an object and exporting that object.
+* **Your Answer:** Placing both my name and birthday into an object and exporting that object.

 ---